Jack Kerouac’s 31 Beliefs about Writing

 Jack Kerouac

-Some of my favorites are, “Write what you want bottomless from bottom of the mind,” and (of course), “Remove literary, grammatical and syntactical inhibition,” and, “Writer-Director of Earthly movies Sponsored & Angeled in Heaven.”
+My favorites from this list of Jack Kerouac quotes on writing are, “Write what you want bottomless from bottom of the mind,” and (of course), “Remove literary, grammatical and syntactical inhibition,” and, “Writer-Director of Earthly movies Sponsored & Angeled in Heaven.”

 1. Scribbled secret notebooks, and wild typewritten pages, for yr own joy